varya/bem-articles-tmp/start-from-project-stub.en.md

     $ bem create -l desktop.blocks -b goods

-Then, write BEMHTML code turning input data JSON into block elements and place it into `desktop.blocks/goods/goods.bemhtml` template file.
-Also, define what are the DOM nodes of the block and its elements by using `tag` mode.
+Then, write BEMHTML code turning the input data JSON into block elements and place it into the `desktop.blocks/goods/goods.bemhtml` template file.
+Also, define DOM nodes of the block and its elements by using a `tag` mode.

     block goods {